 Towards the end of the third year, the candidate, Supervisor and Advisor shall meet together to consider the likelihood of timely submission and, where necessary, steps that can be taken to ensure submission before the end of the fourth year.
-The candidate should submit a chapter or other substantive part of the thesis of around 10,000 words and timetable of remaining work to submission.
+The candidate should submit a chapter or other substantive part of the thesis of no more than 10,000 words and timetable of remaining work to submission.
 Where the Supervisors have doubts about timely submission, they shall report these in writing to the Secretary of the GSC.
-Additional steps may then be taken by the Secretary of the GSC, including further discussions with the candidate and his or her College Tutor.
+Additional steps may then be taken, including further discussions with the candidate and his or her College Tutor.
 The completed Progress Log must also be submitted to the PhD administrator at this time.